mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 If there is an error in the input data, the batch pipeline just fails.
 You could fix invalid data and execute a batch job again.

 In the streaming pipelines, a single invalid record could block the whole pipeline forever.
 How to handle such situations?

 * Ignore such errors but you will lost the pipeline observability
 * Log such errors but you can easily exceed logging quotas
 * **Put invalid messages with errors into Dead Letter Queue (DLQ) for inspection and reprocessing**

-## Domain, infrastructure and application layers
+## Data pipeline layers

 As you could see, the streaming and batch pipelines aren't the same.
-They have different inputs and outputs, use different parameters to achieve either lower latency or better accuracy.
+They have different sources and sinks, use different parameters to achieve either lower latency or better accuracy.

 How to organize the code to get unified architecture?
 {: .notice--info}